Tramadol Withdrawal & Detox–Symptoms, Timeline, and Treatment

 Tramadol is a relatively short-acting opioid, so symptoms of withdrawal might begin as early as 8-24 hours after the last use of tramadol.2,7

-While no two people will have exactly the same experience, as a short-acting opioid, the tramadol withdrawal timeline could last for around 7-10 days before symptoms largely resolve.7 The character and severity of opioid withdrawal symptoms often change as withdrawal progresses.7
+While no two people will have exactly the same experience, as a short-acting opioid, the tramadol withdrawal timeline could last for around 7-10 days before symptoms largely resolve.7 The character and severity of the side effects of tramadol withdrawal often change as withdrawal progresses.7

 Treating Tramadol Withdrawal Symptoms

 Symptoms of tramadol withdrawal can be intense and highly unpleasant.7 There is no need to suffer needlessly with these symptoms of withdrawal and try to do a detox from tramadol at home on your own.
-Going through a managed tramadol withdrawal can help control cravings and better prevent relapse by helping to manage the intensity of withdrawal symptoms.4
+Going through a managed withdrawal can help control cravings and better prevent relapse by helping to manage the intensity of withdrawal symptoms for tramadol.4

-A professional detox program can offer you the environment to go through withdrawal safely and comfortably.
-Medications may be used during a drug detox program to help ease symptoms and manage cravings.3 Medications to manage opioid withdrawal include the full opioid agonist methadone, partial opioid agonist buprenorphine, and non-opioid adrenergic receptor agonist medications like clonidine and lofexidine.
-Both methadone and buprenorphine bind to and activate opioid receptors in the brain to help ease withdrawal symptoms and cravings.7,8
+A professional detox program can provide a safe and comfortable environment to go through withdrawal.
+Medications may be used during detox to help ease symptoms and manage cravings.3 Medications to manage opioid withdrawal include the full opioid agonist methadone, partial opioid agonist buprenorphine, and non-opioid adrenergic receptor agonist medications like clonidine and lofexidine.
+Both methadone and buprenorphine bind to and activate opioid receptors in the brain to help ease tramadol withdrawal symptoms and cravings.7,8

-It is important to understand that detox is often the first step for tramadol dependence and addiction.
-After detoxing, many people seek continued care through rehab programs that include inpatient and outpatient treatment.
-Group and individual therapy are often part of substance abuse programs.
+Detox is often the first step for tramadol dependence and addiction.
+After detoxing, many people seek continued care through opioid treatment programs that can include inpatient and outpatient options for care.
+Group and individual therapy, 12-Step groups, and aftercare programs are often part of substance abuse programs.